thomasnield/katacoda-scenarios/oreilly-introduction-to-regular-expressions/anchors.md

-For some of the examples here, we are going to use another regular expression function called `regex_findall(regex,file)`.
+For some of the examples here, we are going to use another regular expression function called `findall(regex,file)`.
 Instead of simply returning a full match, it will return all partial matches that are found in a text file.

 For example, say we have a `flights.txt` file with the following contents: